 It shows how faith has such a strong part to play in survival whether or not the survivors are believers, sometimes hallucinations can even keep people alive by giving them hope.
 Their travelling partners, Karl and Marcus sadly did not return from the rainforest so this is a story of luck as much as it is about survival.

-A major study has estimated that it would take 300 years to catalogue all the tree species in the Amazon.
+Stories like won’t matter if we destroy it all.
+A major study estimated that it would take 300 years to catalogue all the tree species in the Amazon.
 So far 12,000 of the trees have been registered but there are an estimated 4,000 out there ready to be classified hopefully before they are chopped down and lost to science.

 This excellent research to assist conservation of this incredible place was aided by the digitisation of museum records, meaning that we have a research network to preserve important stuff around the globe – progress!